Craxy/ToggleTrafficLights/README.md

 * Activate and Deactivate the Junction Tool everywhere.
 Disabling the Intersection Tool restores the previous used tool.
 * Instead of just the white info mode you can use the Junction Tool in the default (colored) view.
 * Remove (or add or reset) all traffic lights at once.
+* Disable creation of traffic lights at new junctions.

 # Description
 TTL provides access to two slightly different tools: The C:S built-in *Traffic Routes - Junctions Info View*, and the Junction Tool.